 After years of research and evaluation of all different available thermal storage solutions, TEXEL initiated negotiations with the US Department of Energy (DOE) and Savannah River National Laboratory (SRNL).
 The goal was to sign an exclusive license agreement to use the new “metal hydride & hydrogen”- based patented thermochemical battery solution, which is a 100% match with TEXEL’s research and Stirling technology.
 In February 2018, two American Presidents later, the exclusive license agreement with the US DOE’s SRNL was finally signed.

-In September 2018, the TEXEL battery technology was appointed “The success story beyond Lithium-Ion” at the Energy Storage summit at SLAC / Stanford in Silicon Valley.
-The technology was proven to be up to 90% more cost effective than Lithium-Ion in some applications, with no degradation and no rare earth, as well as being 100% recyclable and having high energy density.
-The TEXEL battery was now becoming a competitor to Lithium-Ion in applications where large amounts of storage was needed, also in combination with PV and wind.
-That is when TEXEL, previously known as United Sun Systems, became 100% focused on energy storage.
+In September 2018, the TEXEL battery technology was appointed “The success story beyond Lithium-Ion” at the Energy Storage summit at SLAC / Stanford University in Silicon Valley.
+With no degradation and no rare earth elements, as well as being 100% recyclable and having high energy density, the TEXEL battery was now becoming a competitor to lithium-ion technology in applications where large amounts of storage is needed, as well as in combination with PV and wind.
+That is when TEXEL, previously known as United Sun Systems, changed its name and became 100% focused on energy storage.

 TEXEL has partnered up with Curtin University in Australia, thanks to a grant awarded to TEXEL by the Australian Government Department of Innovation, Industry and Science.
 TEXEL is now in co-operation with Curtin University in Perth working on a second energy storage technology that would match successfully with the Stirling technology.